NVIDIA/framework-reproducibility/README.md

 There are currently two main ways to access GPU-deterministic functionality in TensorFlow for most deep learning applications.
 The first way is to use an NVIDIA NGC TensorFlow container.
-The second way is to use version 1.14 or 1.15 of stock TensorFlow with GPU support, plus the application of a patch supplied in this repo.
-Patch support for version 2.0 of stock TensorFlow is currently in development.
+The second way is to use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of a patch supplied in this repo.

 The longer-term intention and plan is to upstream all solutions into stock TensorFlow.